uolfrontend/teste-frontend-2023/teste-patricia-magalhaes/README.md

 - HTTP request with Axios;
 - List and keys;
 - Typescript;
-- Test with Jest and React testing library.
+- Test with Jest and React testing library;
+- Share data through Context.

 ---